crate/cratedb-guide/docs/integrate/airflow/import-parquet.md

 Use Airflow to import the NYC Taxi and Limousine dataset provided in Parquet format.

 CrateDB supports `COPY FROM` for CSV and JSON, not Parquet.
-This tutorial converts Parquet to CSV before loading.
+This guide is about converting Parquet to CSV before loading.

 For an alternative Parquet ingestion approach, see {ref}`arrow-import-parquet`.